Interstate 195 (New Jersey): Route description

-Upon passing under CR 524/CR 539, I-195 fully enters Upper Freehold Township in Monmouth County and continues east through a mix of woodland and farmland.
-The next interchange the highway reaches is with CR 43.
+Upon passing under CR 524/CR 539, I-195 fully enters Upper Freehold in Monmouth County and continues east through a mix of woodland and farmland.
+The next interchange the highway reaches is with Imlaystown-Hightstown Road (CR 43).
 Past this exit, the highway passes through more rural areas and crosses into Millstone Township.
 In this area, I-195 turns to the southeast and enters more forested areas as it comes to a cloverleaf interchange with CR 537.
-This exit off I-195 provides access to the Six Flags Great Adventure amusement park and the Jackson Premium Outlets.
+This exit off I-195 provides access to the Six Flags amusement park and the Jackson Premium Outlets.
 Due to the presence of Six Flags, this exit off I-195 can become busy during the summer months since it provides access to the park from both the New Jersey Turnpike and the Garden State Parkway, which lies just east of I-195's eastern terminus.
-Upon crossing CR 537, the highway enters Jackson Township in Ocean County and continues east through heavy woods.
+Upon crossing CR 537, the highway enters Jackson Township, Ocean County, and continues east through heavy woods.
 The road comes to an exit with CR 527, where there is a park-and-ride lot for motorists.
-The median of I-195 widens past the CR 527 junction before narrowing as it comes to the CR 638 interchange.
+The median of I-195 widens past the interchange with CR 527 before narrowing as it comes to the interchange with CR 638.
 The road runs through more woodland, with nearby residential development increasing.

-After crossing the North Branch Metedeconk River, I-195 continues into Howell Township, Monmouth County, and turns northeast, reaching a cloverleaf interchange with US 9.
+After crossing the North Branch of the Metedeconk River, I-195 continues into Howell Township, Monmouth County, and turns northeast, reaching a cloverleaf interchange with US 9.
 At this point, the road turns east again and soon heads back into dense woods, passing over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad.
 After crossing the Manasquan River, the expressway interchanges with CR 547, which provides access to CR 524 and CR 549.
 Shortly after CR 547, I-195 enters Wall Township and passes through Allaire State Park.
 The eastern end of I-195 is located at exit 35, its junction with Route 34 that has access to the southbound Garden State Parkway from the eastbound direction.
 At the exit for Route 34, I-195 ends and Route 138 begins, but the highway and exit numbering continue onto Route 138, marking the interchange with the Garden State Parkway as exit 36.
 Past this interchange, Route 138 continues east to Belmar on the Jersey Shore as an arterial boulevard, making connections with Route 18 and Route 35.